lucasktlee/posts/drafts/limited-partners.md

 The term qualified client is defined by Rule 205-3 under the <abbr title="Investment Advisers Act of 1940">AA</abbr>:

-* A natural person that immediately after entering into an investment advisory relationship with the fund sponsor has at least $1 million in assets under management with that fund sponsor
+* A natural person that immediately after entering into an investment advisory relationship with the fund sponsor has at least $1 million in assets under management with that fund sponsor;
-* A natural person (individually or jointly with his or her spouse) or company that has a net worth of at least $2 million
+* A natural person (individually or jointly with his or her spouse) or company that has a net worth of at least $2 million;
-* A qualified purchaser as defined in section 2(a)(51)(A) of the <abbr title="Investment Company Act of 1940">ICA</abbr>
+* A qualified purchaser as defined in section 2(a)(51)(A) of the <abbr title="Investment Company Act of 1940">ICA</abbr>;
-* A natural person who is a director, executive officer, general partner, or trustee of the investment adviser
+* A natural person who is a director, executive officer, general partner, or trustee of the investment adviser; or
-* A natural person who is an employee of the investment adviser and who as part of his or her employment duties regularly participates in the investment activities of such investment adviser and who has performed such duties for at least 12 months
+* A natural person who is an employee of the investment adviser and who as part of his or her employment duties regularly participates in the investment activities of such investment adviser and who has performed such duties for at least 12 months.

+From the above, we can see that the choice of who to approach as prospective limited partners is to a great degree determined by legal considerations.
+A U.S. fund sponsor (or a non-U.S. fund sponsor seeking to offer fund interests to U.S. persons) must be cognizant of the securities laws and <abbr>SEC</abbr> regulations relating to private placements.
+If the fund sponsor seeks to offer fund interests to investors in other countries, it will have to ensure that its offer is in compliance with the laws of those countries.
+It has been my experience that ensuring compliance with the securities laws of diverse countries can be an extremely complex and fraught process, and one that requires a fairly competent in-house lawyer and expert advice from law firms local to the countries where the fund sponsor is offering its fund interests.<sup><a href="#fn05" id="fref05">5</a></sup>

+In practice, I would focus my energy on investors that fall within the intersection of the sets of “accredited investors” and “qualified purchasers”.
+This fulfills the requirement that the placement comply with the safe harbor of Rule 506 of Regulation D to avoid registration of the fund interests under the <abbr title="Securities Act of 1933">SA</abbr>, as well as the qualified purchaser fund exemption from registration as an investment company under the <abbr title="Investment Company Act of 1940">ICA</abbr>, and the exemption from the restriction on the charging of performance fees of section 205(b)(4) of the <abbr title="Investment Advisers Act of 1940">AA</abbr>.
+We will consider, briefly, who these investors might be in my [general observations about limited partners](#gen-observations).

-Finally, the fund sponsor will want to consider other characteristics it might find suitable for screening its prospective limited partners.
+Finally, after ensuring that the legal requirements have been met, the fund sponsor will want to consider other characteristics it might find suitable for screening its prospective limited partners.
 These could include (without limitation):

-* The investment philosophy of the prospective limited partner
+* The fit between the investment philosophy of the prospective limited partner and the fund sponsor.
+This can be of particular importance to fund sponsors with investment philosophies that differ from the mainstream, e.g. a fund like the [Founders Fund](http://www.foundersfund.com/).
+* The reputation of the prospective limited partner.
+For a fund sponsor raising its first fund, it can often be crucial to secure a commitment from a credible limited partner with a good track record of investing in the asset class.
+This acts as a signal to other prospective limited partners that the fund sponsor has been vetted by a respected source and found to be credible.<sup><a href="#fn06" id="fref06">6</a></sup>
+* In our post-2008 world, the financial strength of the prospective limited partner is of vital importance.
+Certain classes of investors in <abbr>PE</abbr>/<abbr>VC</abbr> have proven to be somewhat less than reliable in meeting their capital calls.
+A shrewd fund sponsor will consider the counterparty risk under different states of the world when deciding whether to offer fund interests to a prospective limited partner.
+* The demands of the prospective limited partner.
+Some limited partners, it must be said, demand more hand-holding than others.
+Sometimes this comes with a commitment to the fund large enough to offset the additional hand-holding.
+Sometimes it does not.
+* The operational and reporting burden the fund sponsor or its delegated third-party administrator is able to handle.
+The more limited partners a fund has, the greater the burden.

+Now let us turn our attention to some general observations about limited partners.

-### General observations about limited partners
+<h3 id="gen-observations">General observations about limited partners</h3>